avglearner10/Project-Mirel/README.md

 ## 🙏 Final Note

-This project was built from scratch as a learning journey — not everything works perfectly yet, but the goal was always clear:
-To create an AI that could potentially save lives — even when the internet can't.
+This project was built from the ground up as a personal learning journey — with limited time and knowledge, I dove into creating my first AI agent.
+It’s not perfect, but every piece reflects a clear goal: to design an AI that could one day help save lives, even when the internet can’t.

 ## 📹 Demo Video